BJ-Resultay/playing-card-games/README.md

 ## Notes

-Python version used is 3.11.2.
+The Python version used is 3.11.2.
-Python minimum version is 3.9, which supports type hints.
+Python's minimum version is 3.9, which supports type hints.
-Shell used is bash.
+The shell used is bash.

 ## Things I learned